 An employee (including a person who is on leave due to pregnancy, childbirth and childcare, as well as the adoption of a new-born), if he / she was employed on a continuous basis for any three months from July-December 2019 and / or any of the first three months of 2020 received a salary for at least one month and/or during this period, which is confirmed by the information provided by Article 154 of the Tax Code of Georgia (except for pregnancy, childbirth) submitted by the employer (except for the FIZ enterprise, which does not withhold tax at the source of payment) before the end of the emergency period.
 And in case of maternity leave due to child care or adoption of a new-born) and does not receive a salary from the employer until July 1, 2020 (including due to termination of the employment).
 (Resolution N372, June 16, 2020 amending the Resolution N286).

 The period from July – December 2019 stipulated in the Resolution N372 (see above) cannot be considered under the eligible expenditure clause of the project, since the it is only on January 30, 2020 the WHO assessed the global situation as a public health emergency threat and declared as a pandemic on March 11, 2020.
-NEED TO CHECK WITH THE MINISTRY.
+NEED TO CHECK WITH THE MINISTRY. – the rationale behind this amendment is impossibility of performing work due to the global pandemic for the very specific group of people, who in normal circumstances work during the indicated period of time i.e. seasonally (for instance, guides, etc).
+Might not seem to be a direct influence.

 To summarize the eligibility period for the formal workers: